10 tips for writing a professional and effective complaint email

 In the digital world—regardless of the nature and severity of your problem—a polite email is always better than an angry tirade.
 The former enables the person on the other end of your email to resolve the issue; the latter makes support staff's lives more difficult just so you can air your grievances.
 Which do you think is more productive?

-Here are some tips on writing a respectful and effective complaint email.
+Here are some tips on writing a respectful and effective complaint email based on customer service best practices and communication research.

 Count to 10 before you send